 - any opinions or preferences which you express (including your likes and dislikes)

 - details about your location

-1. TRANSACTIONAL DATA: that is, information which we might collect if you use a voucher, loyalty card, discount code or take part in a promotion which we are running.
+ii.
+TRANSACTIONAL DATA: we might collect data about your transactions if you use a voucher, loyalty card, discount code or take part in a promotion which we are running.
 This will help us to learn about: